dbompart/hive_warehouse_connector/README.md

 # Spark - HWC, The initial setup process

-This section corresponds to all those Spark Applications with Hive Integration on HDP 3.1.4
+The purpose of this repo is to provide quick examples and utililities to work on a Spark and Hive integration on HDP 3.1.4

 #### Prerequisites:

 - HiveServer2Interactive (LLAP) installed, up and running.
+- Bash and Python interpreter available.
+- Ideally for connections using HTTP transport protocol, `hive.server2.thrift.http.cookie.auth.enabled` should be `true`.
+- Set hadoop.proxyuser.hive.hosts=*  in the Ambari -> HDFS -> Configs -> Custom core-site section. (core-site.xml), or mention at least the LLAP Hosts, HS2 Hosts and Spark client hosts separated by commas.

-Initial setup requires the bellow properties to be configured:
+Once the LLAP service is up and running, the next step for this setup requires the bellow properties to be configured in the Spark client:

 ```
 spark.datasource.hive.warehouse.load.staging.dir=